Edward-H26/CUTIEE/README.md

 Open http://localhost:8000 .
 Sign in with Google.

+Local Qwen cache:
+Install `uv sync --group local_llm` if you want the localhost dev stack to use `Qwen/Qwen3.5-0.8B` for memory-side decomposition/lesson extraction.
+On first localhost run, CUTIEE downloads the weights into `.cache/huggingface-models/` and reuses that cache on later runs.
+If you want to warm the cache ahead of time, run `python scripts/cache_local_qwen.py`.

 ### Reuse the agent in your own project

 The `agent/` package is Django-free and persistence-agnostic.
 You can